-5.11.1 Selecting Files for Backup and Recovery
+5.14 Selecting Files for Backup and Recovery

 Chapter 3 of the User's Guide explains how to use Operation->Backup->View to request on-demand backups, and Operation->Recover->View to recover backed-up files.
 The section "Expanding a Branch" explains that the Expand Branch option lets you view all levels of subdirectories in a directory.
-Do not choose Expand Branch in directories that contain many or large subdirectories.
+You probably want to avoid choosing Expand Branch in directories that contain many or large subdirectories as this operation will take a long time to complete.
 Instead, choose Expand One Level to traverse subdirectories individually until you reach the one containing the files you want to back up or recover.
+If a directory is extremely large, networker will not be able to display the entire tree.
+In this case, networker will warn that all of the tree is not being displayed, and the undisplayed subdirectories will still be accessible by typing their pathnames directly, or by collapsing the directory to form a smaller tree.